About uAfrica – What We Do

 What is uAfrica?

 uAfrica takes the messiness out of running a successful online store.
-With quotes from various couriers, automated shipping labels and a multichannel feature that updates inventory and centralises order management.
-Logistics has never been easier!
+With quotes from various couriers, automated shipping labels and tracking notifications for your customers, logistics has never been easier!

 What does uAfrica do?

 uAfrica is an eCommerce tool built to streamline order fulfilment and shipping processes.
-It has two main features – Shipping and Multichannel, and its aim is to automate and smooth out order processes for online stores in South Africa, while saving merchants valuable time and money.
+Its aim is to automate and smooth out order processes for online stores in South Africa, while saving merchants valuable time and money.